benkiefer/maven-helper-script/README.md

     m ci web ci parent -o

+Commands can be executed in any directory of your project, as long as there is an "m.yml" file in your project's top-level directory.

 ******

 ###How do I use it?###
  - Make sure you have ruby installed and on your path.
- - Checkout the project to a directory on your machine.
+ - Check out the project to a directory on your machine.
  - From the checkout directory, type "rake install".
- - Put an "m.yml" file in you maven project's parent directory as described above.
+ - Find one of your existing maven projects and put an "m.yml" file like the one above in the top-level directory.
  - In a command window, "cd" to a directory in your project.
- - Execute a command like the one above.
+ - Execute a command.

-All you need is a simple YAML file call "m.yml" with contents like the one below in your top level maven project directory.

-    mappings:
-      p: parent
-      d: domain

-    maven:
-      phases:
-        - clean
-        - install
-        - jetty:run

 If you're having trouble, take a look at the sample-mvn-project.